 David C. Dziengowski litigates complex employment, benefits, and commercial disputes in federal and state courts throughout the country.
 David brings a diverse skillset to any case, having led internal investigations, tried complex matters, and argued high-risk issues on appeal in federal courts.
 He is part of a team that advises clients on labor and employment issues, including international counseling, management relations, and labor disputes.
-The group helps employers comply with US federal, state, and local employment laws.
+David serves as the vice chair of the Philadelphia office’s pro bono committee.

 Prior to joining Morgan Lewis, David litigated sensitive white collar criminal matters and diverse commercial disputes in the litigation department of a prominent national law firm.